isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         y = tmp;
     }

-This is not just slow, but if a memory allocation occur for the elements in `tmp`, this `swap` may throw and would make STL algorithms fail is used with them.
+This is not just slow, but if a memory allocation occur for the elements in `tmp`, this `swap` may throw and would make STL algorithms fail if used with them.

 ##### Enforcement